best stainless steel grades for agriculture

 3. Stainless Steel 202: A Strong and Economical Alternative

 SS 202, which has nickel in high prices over the globe, is considered cost-effective.
-Manganese is used instead of high nickel to make it strong and economical, whereas it has a corrosion resistance.
+Manganese is used instead of high nickel to make it strong and economical, while it has corrosion resistance.
 Therefore, it should be used in less corrosive conditions.

 Characteristics of SS 202